Monostegia

 Monostegia is a genus of sawfly.
 The authority is based on the description by Achille Costa and Oronzio Costa, although earlier work grants this to Fabricius 1798., though the most common species, M. abdominalis, bears the authority of Fabricius.

 Description

 Adults: Head and thorax are black, with some yellow parts including mouthparts.
 Legs and abdomen mainly yellow, wings suffused with brown.
 Eggs: Smooth, white and oblong measuring 1 mm by 4 mm.
 Larvae: Caterpillar-like, growing from 2–4 mm to 16–21 mm.
 Pupae: Shorter and fatter measuring 8 mm in length, and become increasingly melanized.

 Taxonomy

-Species often include only M. abdominalis, but some authorities describe up to four species, including;
+Species often include only M. abdominalis, but some authorities describe up to four species, namely;